The ultimate wilderness integration experience.

 - Access to a huge resource library and nature museum

 - (Optional) Medical Training, 80 hour Wilderness First Responder course

 Sticks & Stones’ apprenticeship program officially began in Spring 2011.
 The seven-month program invites participants to live on-site from May until November, thoroughly integrating wilderness skills and community stewardship principals into their lives for the duration of their stay, and beyond.

 Apprentices participate in all pathways of learning with the school, including all on-site courses and programs scheduled throughout the seven-month period, either as regular enrolled students (if they have not previously taken a particular course), or in a volunteer/staffing role that deepens the skills through integration.
 In addition, apprentices become actively involved in our ongoing stewardship and community events.
 Apprentices spend their “spare” time following core routines and naturalist goals which have been set in discussion with the program coordinator and advisor Skeet Sutherland at the beginning of the apprenticeship term.
 One-on-one training and private mentoring with instructors and guest instructors is also part of the curriculum, and apprentices have 24-hour access to a broad range of naturalist training and literary resources, field guides, nature museum, and hand-made traditional tools to use as examples in their own projects.

-Apprentices also receive Advanced Wilderness Medical Training (80 hour Wilderness First Responder course) and specific job-training with an affiliate organization, the P.I.N.E Project.
+Apprentices also receive the opportunity to take Advanced Wilderness Medical Training (80 hour Wilderness First Responder course) and specific job-training with an affiliate organization, the P.I.N.E Project.
 A non-profit association based out of Toronto, PINE aims to bring wilderness awareness and nature mentoring to children growing up in the city.
 Instructor training and one week of summer camp experience will give apprentices a good deal of experience for future job potential.